If you have additional questions or want to place an order please call 978-702-9591 or email: email@example.com

 Qualitative cellulose filter papers perform separation by entrapping particulate within the random matrix of cellulose fibers within the depth of the media.
 This media is widely used in methods requiring the determination and identification of particulate in both liquids and gas.
 Also, this natural fiber filter paper is commonly used to clarify liquid samples.
 See below for a more detailed description for each grade type..

-CFP1: Widely used filter media demonstrating a retention rate approximate to 11μm, with medium flow rate.
+CFP1 - 11µm: Flow Rate: Medium, Retention 11µm.
 Used in a broad range of laboratory and environmental applications, this media is ideally suited in separating lead sulfate, calcium carbonate and calcium oxalate precipitates.
 This media is the standard for agricultural procedures such as soil and seed sample testing.
 Also, it is commonly used as a separation media in the food and beverage industry to extract liquids from solid samples.
 Due to the consistent bright white color of this media, it is ideal for photometric stain intensity measurement of air samples.
 The media can also be impregnated with reagents for use in quantifying optical reflectance in gas detection procedures.